robert/robert.github.com/_posts/2100-01-01-pfabX-batch-stream.md

 message_stats = calculate_stats(parsed_messages)
 ```

 When this (or any other) program runs, it stores its internal state and data in memory, including the data that is stored in variables.
 In this program, we start by reading the entire log file all at once.
 We assign the result of this read to a variable called `raw_log`.
-If the log file is 10MB in size then this variable will probably take up roughly 10MB of memory.
+If the log file is 10MB in size then it's reasonable to estimate that this variable will take up roughly 10MB of memory.

 Next, we parse all of these raw log lines and assign the result to another variable, `parsed_messages`.
 Since the data in `parsed_messages` is essentially the same as that in `raw_log` but in a different form, `parsed_messages` probably takes up about the same amount of memory again as `raw_log`.
 We're therefore using at least 20MB of memory to process a 10MB file.
 This isn't the end of the world, but it is a shame.